Skip to content

 • Go to your GitLab repository

-• Add the daiv label to the issue
+• Add the daiv label to the issue or start the issue title with "DAIV:"

 2. Wait for DAIV Response: